-“…The Last Summer Before You Leave Home”: Megan Park on Teenage Life, Working with Margo Robbie’s Lucky Chap, and Her Sundance Dramedy, <em>My Old Ass</e> | Filmmaker Magazine
+“…The Last Summer Before You Leave Home”: Megan Park on Teenage Life, Working with Margot Robbie’s Lucky Chap, and Her Sundance Dramedy, <em>My Old Ass</em> | Filmmaker Magazine

 Filmmaker: As for your producers, I couldn’t help but notice the names Margot Robbie and Tom Ackerley.
 Their Lucky Chap production company has this little Barbie movie now.
 How did they first get involved?

 Park: I first met [executive producer] Bronte Payne on a general meeting just on the heels of The Fallout.
 She’d seen the movie.
-And then I met Tom and Margo and eventually Josey [McNamara].
+And then I met Tom and Margot and eventually Josey [McNamara].
 They all love The Fallout and were so sweet and supportive.
 And they said, do you have any ideas?
 And I was like, well, I’ve been thinking about this like mushroom trip when you meet your younger-older self.
 And they loved the idea.
 It was honestly so natural, I just got such good vibes from them right away.
 The Fallout premiered in March 2021 at SXSW.
 I met them in April, maybe May.
 And then we were on set filming next summer—it went from pitch to being on set in just over a year, which is pretty insane.
 It was really collaborative.
 And they deserve everything, all the good things that are happening to them right now because they really know how to support filmmakers.
 They give really smart, thoughtful suggestions and notes, but also give creative freedom when it’s important.
 Everybody at that company just walks that line so perfectly.

 They’re also such lovely humans.
 I would describe their company as a no ego company.
 I see them treat the leads of the movie, the director, the PAs all the same.
 They just don’t believe in any kind of hierarchy.
 And I don’t believe a set should have hierarchy either.
 It doesn’t create the best performance and doesn’t make the best movie.
 And that’s I think why we connected so much because we approach it the same way.
 And I think that’s why they have so much repeat business with incredible filmmakers.
 It was a dream.
 Tom and Margot and Bronte, they were all there.
 And Margot was also bringing me gifts and cleaning my cabin for me as well as being by the monitor.
 When I say “no ego,” I truly mean no ego.
 They’re all really down to earth and wonderful people.